chenchenzi/chenzixu/content/resources/3asr/sr3.md

 ### 3.4.4 The dictionary `lexicon.txt`: Cantonese G2P

 We will need a Cantonese pronunciation dictionary `lexicon.txt` of the words/characters, in fact, **only** the words, present in the training corpus.
 This will ensure that we do not train extraneous phones.
-If we want to use IPA for acoustic models, we should transcribe the words/characters in IPA in this dictionary.
+If we want to use IPA symbols for acoustic models, we should transcribe the words/characters in IPA in this dictionary.

-We can download [this](https://raw.githubusercontent.com/open-dict-data/ipa-dict/master/data/zh.txt) Cantonese dictionary and utilise the multilingual [CharsiuG2P](https://github.com/lingjzhu/CharsiuG2P) tool with a pre-trained Cantonese model for grapheme-to-phoneme conversion.
+We can download an open Cantonese dictionary from {{< icon name="github" pack="fab" >}} [open-dict-data](https://raw.githubusercontent.com/open-dict-data/ipa-dict/master/data/zh.txt) or {{< icon name="github" pack="fab" >}} [CharsiuG2P](https://raw.githubusercontent.com/lingjzhu/CharsiuG2P/main/dicts/yue.tsv) and utilise the multilingual [CharsiuG2P](https://github.com/lingjzhu/CharsiuG2P) tool with a pre-trained Cantonese model for grapheme-to-phoneme conversion.

-The dictionary has the following format:
+The open dictionary has the following format:
 ```
 𠻺	/a:˨/
 㝞	/a:˥/